37% More Net Wealth

 Exactly $102 – If the question asked how much the account would have if left for one year, this would be the correct answer.
 Since it is asking how much it would be if left for five years, we know it would be more than $102.

 Do not know/Refuse to answer – This answer is incorrect for many reasons.
 First, it doesn’t answer the question.
 Which guarantees you don’t get credit.
 Second, a random guess between 1 and 3 would give you a 1 in 3 (33%) chance of correctly answering it.
-Even if you don’t know or aren’t 100% sure, you are better off guessing than selecting, Do not know/Refuse to answer.
+Even if you don’t know or aren’t 100% sure, you are better off guessing than selecting, "Do not know/Refuse to answer".
 Being unsure or not knowing the answer is okay.
-Not attempting by taking a guess is not okay.
+Not attempting it by taking a guess is not okay.
 I say this because it is a habit I had to kick.
 Even when the odds were in my favor, too often I would select Do not know if I wasn’t 100% confident in my answer.
-That is, until my husband pointed out that playing it safe wasn’t actually safe.
+That is, until my husband pointed out that playing it safe wasn’t actually safe at all.
 The fear of answering incorrectly is most common among women.
 Which Lusardi and Mitchell point out is a lack of confidence, not a lack of knowledge.
-Yep, part of the financial literacy gap is actually a confidence gap.
+That’s right.
+Part of the financial literacy gap is actually a confidence gap.

 While it’s not needed to answer the question, let’s walk through the full question for the sake of deeper understanding.
 If you put $100 into a savings account that earned 2% a year for five years, it would grow to be $110.41.